Non degeneracy of blow-up solutions of non-quantized singular Liouville-type equations and the convexity of the mean field entropy of the Onsager vortex model with singular sources: As The existence/non existence of solutions for . Domains of first/second kind.

 with Observe that if $\mbox{\rm supp}\{\omega_i\}=\Omega_i$, $i=1,2$ and $\Omega_1\cap \Omega_2=\emptyset$, then $\mathfrak{S}(\omega_1+\omega_2)=\mathfrak{S}(\omega_1)+\mathfrak{S}(\omega_2)$ while the energy $\mathcal{E}(\omega)$ is exactly the same as the one in \cite{caglioti-2}.
 Therefore it is readily verified that the argument adopted in Theorem 6.1 in \cite{caglioti-2} works fine, showing that, possibly along a subsequence,

 weakly in the sense of measures in $\Omega$, for some $p\in \Omega$.
-By assumption along a subsequence the blow-up point $p$ satisfies either $p\notin \{0,q_j\}$ or $p\in \{q_j\}$.
-In the former case, since ${\rm w}_{k}$ would be a regular 1-point blow-up sequence, then the subtle balance obtained in Lemma \ref{Iexp} breaks down and, by using the first order pointwise estimates in \cite{li-cmp} together with equation (6.8) in \cite{chen-lin-sharp}, we would find that,
+Assume first that along a subsequence we reach a blow point $p$ satisfying $p\notin \{0,q_j\}$.
+Since ${\rm w}_{k}$ is a regular 1-point blow-up sequence, then the subtle balance obtained in Lemma \ref{Iexp} breaks down and, by using the first order pointwise estimates in \cite{li-cmp} together with equation (6.8) in \cite{chen-lin-sharp}, we would find that,

 for a suitably defined $\bar \varepsilon_k\to 0$.
-In the latter case, since ${\rm w}_{k}$ would be a 1-point blow-up sequence at a positive singular source, say of strength $\alpha_j>0$, then similarly by using the first order pointwise estimates in \cite{BCLT} together with Proposition \ref{est-muk}, we would find that,
+Assume next that $p\in \{q_j\}$, since again ${\rm w}_{k}$ is a 1-point blow-up sequence at a positive singular source, say of strength $\alpha_j>0$, then by using the first order pointwise estimates in \cite{BCLT} together with Proposition \ref{est-muk}, we would find that,